 8th Grade Contest

-to 8th grade students in the following schools:
+8th grade students in the following schools:

 Altus, Blair, Chillicothe, Crowell, Davidson, Electra, Frederick, Harrold,